shivam2296/Graph-Clustering/README.md

 2)At every step, two clusters C1 and C2 which have the highest Q value are merged.
 3)Step 2 is repeated till Q value for any two clusters is positive.

-#By default, the algorithm is run on the graph given in the following image:
+#By default, the code takes the graph given in the following image as input:

 ![alt text](https://github.com/shivam2296/Graph-Clustering/blob/master/sample.jpg)